puzzle/ops-techlab-rancher/labs/34_updatenodes.md

 ### Cordon a node

 Cordoning a node makes it unschedulable for Kubernetes.
 This means that existing workload will remain running on the node, but no new pods will be scheduled there.
-You can do this inside your Rancher WebGUI or with `kubectl`.
+You can do this inside your Rancher web UI or with `kubectl`.

 ![Cordon Node](../resources/images/cordonnode.png)